rr-wfm/MSBuild.Sdk.SqlProj/docs/docs/static-code-analysis.md

 ## Use additional rule packages

 We know of the following public rules NuGet package that you can add to your project.

-> These rule sets were included with the SDK in version 2.7.x and 2.8.x, but must be added explicitly with SDK version 2.9.x and later.

 ```xml
 <ItemGroup>